clyze/build-tools/README.md

     'ant-' + antTargetName
 }

-doop {
+repackage {
     port = ...
     buildType = ...
     flavor = ...

-    // Put here the rest of the Doop options...
+    // Put here the rest of the options...

     // Build the sources archive separately and provide it here. useSourcesJar = "dist/source.zip"